mehrdad-dev/anxiety-predict/readme.md

 # Anxiety Prediction
-Based on the Taylor Manifest Anxiety Scale by [mehrdad-dev](https://mehrdad-dev.github.io)
+Based on the Taylor Manifest Anxiety Scale

 I provide a deep learning model for predicting the anxiety level of a person based on the Taylor Manifest Anxiety Scale.
 This test was published by `Taylor, J.A` in the paper [A personality scale of manifest anxiety (1953)](https://sci-hub.se/https://doi.org/10.1037/h0056264).